andreamalhera/perfSky/README.md

 extensions for further process discovery, conformance checking and process enhancement.
 Executed experiments on real event logs show that presented models assist detecting and classifying trace anomalies into multiple categories.

+f you'd like to learn more about how it works, see References below.

+Brought to you by [Andrea Maldonado](andreamalher.works@gmail.com)

 ## Presentation slides and master thesis
 * [Performance Skyline Presentation](master_thesis/slides_inferring_process_performance_models_from_interval_events_using_the_performance_skyline.pdf)